 He can be anyone of the team as soon as he learns how to facilitate Scrum theory for a Sprint or a Project.
 Back to the restaurant scenario, the Scrum Master could be your sous chef in command, supporting the overarching role of the chef and coordinating with the teams that work in your kitchen.

-The Confusion Between the Two
+The Confusion Between the PO and Scrum Master

 As described above, the two roles have completely different responsibilities and delegating them all to a sole person is simply impossible as it will create a conflict of interests.
 Sadly, there are companies nowadays that often underestimate the importance of the Scrum Master’s support in the Agile theory and due to financial reasons tend to exclude him of their processes.
 Mixing the two roles is a case that occurs quite often, and it is not only significantly challenging but results into major duties getting severely neglected.